What Occurs When Your Travel Insurance Abandons You?

 3. Self-Insurance

-We spoke to Sarah Alawi, a senior travel insurance advisor for the British-based Freedom Global.
+We interviewed Sarah Alawi, a senior travel insurance expert from the UK-based Freedom Global.

-To ensure coverage, avoid travel to countries with Level 4 advisories (or equivalent), unless your insurer explicitly provides coverage in writing.
+To guarantee coverage, refrain from traveling to nations with Level 4 advisories (or their equivalent), unless your insurance explicitly confirms coverage in writing.

 2025 Trends: Countries at Risk of Being Added to the Exclusion List